espocrm/documentation/docs/administration/roles-management.md

 ## Example

-For example, a user belongs to the team 'Sales'.
+We have a team 'Sales'.
 That team has a single role 'Salesman'.
-So, all users from this team will obtain the 'Salesman' role (as all team roles are automatically applied to users of the team).
+All users from this team will obtain the 'Salesman' role (as all team roles are automatically applied to users of the team).

 The 'Salesman' role is defined in the following way: